sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 This proposal adds a leaf `context` in a way that is backwards compatible, and does not require the log to store the `context`.
-The `context` is always used together with a public key, and the owner of the corresponding private is responsible for managing the set of contexts used with that key.
+The `context` is always used together with a public key, and the owner of the corresponding private key is responsible for managing the set of contexts used with that key.

 A leaf context is either empty, or a string of 32 arbitrary octets.